 - Start Saving with a Youth Account

-Once your child has started to think about saving or has filled a jar or piggy bank at home, it’s time to open a savings account for them at your local credit union.
+Once your child has started to think about saving or has filled a jar or piggy bank at home, it’s time to open a children's savings account for them at your local credit union.
 This will teach them the second way to earn money: from compounding interest.
 Get your child involved with opening the account by counting the money they already have saved at home.
 Now they know how much their initial deposit will be, so they can grasp the growth from there.
 At PCU, all you need to start a youth account is 5 dollars!

 - Continue the conversation!

 As with any life lesson, learning how to manage money wisely is a process, not a one-time lecture.
 Keep talking to your kids about how they are choosing to spend and save their money.
 You might introduce family challenges to turn personal finance into a bit of a game.
 For example, see who can find the best deal on a certain item online.

 Saving money is an important step to building wealth and having financial security in your future, and it’s never too soon to start teaching your kids good saving habits.
 Building good habits when they’re young can help secure your child’s future and will enable them to make sound decisions with their money when they go to college or leave the home.
 You have a huge part in helping shape these habits, and it’s never too soon to start!
 As your local credit union, we want to be your family’s financial partner.
 Open a kids or teen savings account at Palisades Credit Union today.